 Applicants should not use the online LIU Apply system.

-Official undergraduate and graduate transcript(s) from any and all college(s) you have attended are required.
+Official undergraduate and graduate transcript(s) from any and all college(s) you have attended are required (including any transfer credits from AP courses or study abroad experiences).

 Applicants are required to submit scores for the: